ErikStoupignan/math-magician/README.md

 - To install the libraries, please use the cmd:
 > npm install

+### Usage

+For educational purpose only, use it as a guideline.

 ## Available Scripts

 In the project directory, you can run: